Explore Peso da Régua: Where River Views and Wine Roads Begin

 Explore Vila Real and the Casa de Mateus

 Less than 45 minutes north of Peso da Régua, the city of Vila Real invites you to explore its charming streets and striking granite monuments.
 A highlight of any visit is the iconic Casa de Mateus, an 18th-century architectural masterpiece surrounded by manicured gardens and towering cypress trees.
 Inside, you’ll find a remarkable collection of paintings, tapestries, and period furnishings that reflect the elegance of a bygone era.
-While in the area, be sure to discover the local Vila Real wine, celebrated for its character and connection to the rich traditions of the Douro region.
+While in the area, be sure to experience a Vila Real wine tasting, celebrated for its character and connection to the rich traditions of the Douro region.

 Travel Along the Douro Railway Line